Profil de muriel gerbault

 • 2001-2002: PostDoc fellowship at Vrije Universiteit, Amsterdamwith ISES program: thermo-mechanical modeling of continental convergence,

 • 1999-2001: Post-Doctoral contract with IGNS (Institute of Geological and Nuclear Sciences),>SIGHT project, New Zealand:thermomechanical modeling of the Southern Alps.

 • 1999: PhD at the Lab.
 Geophys.
 Tectonics, University of Montpellier II, France:Numerical models of localised deformation at the lithospheric scale.

-I mainly use numerical methods to test and validate geodynamical scenarii that involve the role of elsto-visco-plastic rheologies and produce specific deformational structures.
+I mainly use numerical methods to test and validate geodynamical scenarii that involve the role of elasto-visco-plastic rheologies to produce specific deformational structures.
 Sometimes, these applications require algorithmic implementation.
-In general I seek to compare modeled features of deformation to multi-disciplinary data, including structural geology and geophysics, at the scales of thrust nappes and lithospheric convergence.
-I like to show the importance of a dynamical stress evolution as opposed to simple kinematical concepts.
+I seek to compare modeled features of deformation to different types of data from structural geology and geophysics, at the scales of thrust nappes and lithospheres.
+I like to show the importance of a dynamical stress evolution as opposed to

 We've also explored periodic variations in stress regime in the overriding plate induced by the folding interaction of a subducting plate with the 660 km depth mantle transition zone (Cerpa et al., 2014,2015).